jontaimanglo/pyrcron/README.md

     pool_size = 4
 ```

-to run, add rcron.py to a cron or add it as a service to run every minute.  rcron will cache all cron data to
+to run, add pyrcron.py to a cron or add it as a service to run every minute.  pyrcron will cache all cron data to
 self.cache_file (AES encrypted to ensure security of auth information) and use self.cache_file_temp when decrypting
-and reading (will be deleted after).  rcron keeps track of which crons are running by writing
+and reading (will be deleted after).  pyrcron keeps track of which crons are running by writing
-/tmp/<sha256hash_of_cron_path_host_user_action>.rcron files in an attempt to keep multiple instances of the same
+/tmp/<sha256hash_of_cron_path_host_user_action>.pyrcron files in an attempt to keep multiple instances of the same
 cron from running.  so, if you change any of those items for a cron between cron runs, it will be possible that any currently running cron will not be seen as "the same"; remember this if
 action=3 or it could result in multiple versions of the same cron running simultaneously.